 1. Steps to a Data Analysis

-When you perform a data analysis, the steps you follow will almost always include the same sequence of events for each project.
+When performing a data analysis, the steps followed will almost always include the same sequence of events for each project.
 This will result in a consistent and repeatable process that can be accounted for each step of the way.
 Having the ability to audit and keep a record of each step of your data analysis is extremely important.
 This is especially true when you are asked to justify the steps that led to a particular conclusion.
 The steps outlined here are a combination of: 1.
-My Experience, 2.
+My experience, 2.
 Ideas expressed in EMC’s Data Science and Big Data Analytics course and 3.
 Ideas from Jeff Leek’s “Data Analysis” course offered through Coursera.

 a.
 Discovery – What is the question to be answered and does an adequate data set exist such that a meaningful analysis can be performed.

 b.
 Data acquisition – Here you will be gathering and staging the data in your environment.
 You should always try to start with data that has not been processed in any way.
 That is to say, you should always start with raw data.
 If you cannot get the raw data, you need to understand how the data was transformed and/or processed.